Ignacio Cirac: Honors and awards

+In 2003 Cirac was elected a Fellow of the American Physical Society.
+In 2017 he became a member of the German Academy of Sciences Leopoldina.

-Ignacio Cirac has been granted multiple awards, notable ones being the 2006 Prince of Asturias Award, the BBVA Foundation Frontiers of Knowledge Award in the Basic Sciences category ex aequo with Peter Zoller, and The Franklin Institute's 2010 Benjamin Franklin Medal in Physics (jointly with David J. Wineland and Peter Zoller).
+He has been granted many awards, notable ones being the 2006 Prince of Asturias Award, the BBVA Foundation Frontiers of Knowledge Award in the Basic Sciences category ex aequo with Peter Zoller, and The Franklin Institute's 2010 Benjamin Franklin Medal in Physics (jointly with David J. Wineland and Peter Zoller).
 He was awarded the Wolf Prize in Physics with Peter Zoller in 2013.
 In 2018 he received the Max Planck Medal of the German Physical Society and the Micius Quantum Prize.

-He was elected a Fellow of the American Physical Society in 2003.
-In 2017 he became a member of the German Academy of Sciences Leopoldina.
+In 2023, he received the inaugural La Vanguardia Prize in the category "Innovation".